insurance dispute arbitration in Byromville, Georgia 31007

 Claim and Denial

 Magnolia Mutual dispatched an adjuster who estimated the damage at only $24,200, citing pre-existing wear and a maintenance clause that limited coverage for gradual damage.
 Disagreeing with this assessment, Martha Jackson provided photos, contractor bids, and expert testimony highlighting the storm as the cause of all measurable damage.
-After two months of negotiation, Magnolia Mutual denied the claim in its entirety, asserting that much of the damage was from aging roof materials and lack of upkeep.
+After two months of negotiation, the claimant denied the claim in its entirety, asserting that much of the damage was from aging roof materials and lack of upkeep.

 Entering Arbitration